LucaPipolo/gulp-static-starterkit/.github/ISSUE_TEMPLATE/bug.md

 ## Actual behaviour

-- Tell us what happens instead.
+- Tell us how it is working instead.

 ## Your environment